arto-p/zsh/README.md

 # `ssh-agent`

-Main problem with `ssh-agent` -- how to obtain right `SSH_AUTH_SOCK` if you login from another terminal?
-This function simply check that ssh-agent is up, properly working (has working socket) and then write `SSH_AGENT_PID` and `SSH_AUTH_SOCK` to file and export.
+Main problem with `ssh-agent` -- how to obtain the right `SSH_AUTH_SOCK` if you login from another terminal?
+This function simply check that ssh-agent is up, properly worked (has a working socket) and then write `SSH_AGENT_PID` and `SSH_AUTH_SOCK` to file and export.
 After that your ssh can obtain keys from `ssh-agent`.